fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

     mono file.exe arg1 ... argN        (runs a compiled F# program) mkbundle --static file.exe -o file (makes a static native image, including the F# runtime)

+Cross-platform users may also be interested in [Fable](https://github.com/fsprojects/Fable), an F# compiler that emits JavaScript.

 ###  Editing